devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

 - 2023/11/18: move the testing information to the `tests` subdirectory
 - 2023/11/27: add a note about Remaining length for SUBSCRIBE/PUBLISH packets in the MQTT specification
+- 2024/01/01: add note about RETAIN flag for the PUBLISH message

 ## Basic information